uwungu01-rep/julius-cipher-python.edition/README.md

 And yes, there are more versions of this program from other programming languages.

 ## How this thing works
-1. It slices the alphabet from the index of shift then add the sliced part to the start of the alphabet
+1. It slices the alphabet from the index of shift then add the sliced part to the start of the alphabet.
 2. Find the index of every character in user input in the alphabet and append the character with the same index into the output.
 Add the character into the output if it doesn't exist in the alphabet.

 ## Functionalities